 Rather than immediately applying medication or surgical procedures, Functional Medicine works toward restoring the body’s natural balance.
 The approach includes treating the patient as a whole, not merely the isolated symptoms.
 In many cases, prescribing a treatment or drug for symptomatic conditions alone masks the cause.
 While not treating the underlying cause, symptoms may return once the patient completes the prescribed drug.
 By applying Functional Medicine strategies, the patient attains the goal of final healing, while avoiding surgery and the dependency on prescribed drugs.

-Practitioners do include pharmaceutics when necessary, however this method implements once conditions warrant.
-Additionally, once and if a patients underlying cause requires prescription medicine; it is temporary and utilized toward returning the whole body back toward correct operation and balance.
+Practitioners do include pharmaceutics when necessary, however, this method implements once conditions warrant.
+Additionally, once and if a patient underlying cause requires prescription medicine; it is temporary and utilized toward returning the whole body back toward correct operation and balance.
 As every patient’s condition is unique, examining the total body may include a complete diagnostic process.

 Starts by reviewing and learning a person’s previous medical and personal history as a place to begin.
 Just as vital, the practitioner and patient work together throughout the treatment process.
 Specialized Functional Medicine practitioners listen to their patients and work in unison with the individual.
 This alternative treatment method assists in avoiding unessential surgeries and drug dependency while reaching the same goal that is overall health and well-being.